csound-flossmanual/csound-floss/book/04-b-subtractive-synthesis.md

 The outputs of the reson filters are sent alternately to the left and right outputs in order to create a broad stereo effect.

-This example makes extensive use of the&nbsp;
-[rspline](http://www.csound.com/docs/manual/rspline.html) opcode, a
-generator of random spline functions, to slowly undulate the many input parameters.
+This example makes extensive use of the [rspline](http://www.csound.com/docs/manual/rspline.html) opcode, a generator of random spline functions, to slowly undulate the many input parameters.
 The orchestra is self generative in that instrument 1